Now with more than 40 years of piano teaching,

-Now in my 42nd year of piano teaching, I realize more than ever how essential the study of music is for all children.
-I often tell parents that I am not just teaching music to their children; I am instructing them in the development of skills which promote concentration on any of life’s tasks.
+I realize more than ever how essential the study of music is for all children.
+I often tell parents that I am not just teaching music to their children; I am instructing them in the development of skills which promote concentration on all of life’s tasks.
 The skills one uses for piano playing tie together the child’s physical, mental and emotional capabilities unlike anything else done in life.
 Piano study teaches us how be more fully human.

 For most of my students, the time we spend together each week is the only time in their lives without distraction, where one-on-one I am able to teach them as individuals possessing unique abilities and needs.
 Having this kind of priceless opportunity is why I dedicate my life to the education of young people.

-What a thrill it has been to hear “thank you” from so many of my graduated students who return during college years to say:
+What a thrill it is to hear “thank you” from so many of my graduated high school students who return during college years to say:

 “You are the only teacher who taught me perseverance.
 Through your teaching I learned to never give up until I achieved what was necessary for the tasks at hand.” - Lindsey Launer, class of 2003